 What to expect

-At the end of the simulation, participants are provided with information about poverty in BC and Canada’s and then are given the opportunity to share and discuss their thoughts about the experience in a facilitated debriefing.
+At the end of the simulation, participants gather to discuss the reality of poverty in BC and Canada, and are given the opportunity to share their thoughts about what they experienced.
+Participants are taken through a facilitated debrief with a trained research assistant and are supported with any distress resulting from the simulation.
 Finally, participants will evaluate the experience by completing a short survey.

 This slideshow requires JavaScript.